 Patan Durbar Square lies in the district of Lalitpur.
-It is an amazing area with sumptuous displays of Newari architecture in the religious temples and historical palaces.
+It is an amazing area with sumptuous displays of Newari architecture in religious temples and historical palaces.
 The most notable building in this square is Krishna Mandir, which was built in the 17th century.
-This place is especially crowded in Krishna Janmashtami- the birthday of Lord Krishna.
+This place is especially crowded in Krishna Janmashtami - the birthday of Lord Krishna.
 Other notable places in this square are Bhimsen Temple, Vishwanath Temple, and Taleju Bhawani temple.

 Bhaktapur Durbar Square

-Bhaktapur Durbar Square lies 13 kilometers from Kathmandu.
+Bhaktapur Durbar Square lies 13 kilometres from Kathmandu.
 There are four different squares inside the premises of Bhaktapur Durbar Square.
 These squares are Durbar Square, Taumadhi Square, Dattatreya Square, and Pottery Square.

 The most impressive of all the temples in Bhaktapur Durbar Square is Nyatapola Temple.
 It is the highest pagoda built in Nepal.
 The 55 window palace is another place of great architectural significance in Bhaktapur Durbar Square.

 This holy temple of Hindu lies along the banks of river Bagmati.
 The temple consists of not simply a solitary temple but a congregation of ashrams, stone inscriptions, and shrines that have been built over the past centuries.
-On the outskirts of the temple is Sleshmantak forest, where is it believed that Lord Shiva once took in the form of a deer.
-There are wonderful ceremonies that take place in the temple during the morning and the evening time.
-The temple also has a ceremony of cremation along the banks of Bagmati river.
+On the outskirts of the temple is Sleshmantak Forest, where is it believed that Lord Shiva once took in the form of a deer.
+There are wonderful ceremonies that take place in the temple during the morning and in the evening time.
+The temple also has a ceremony of cremation along the banks of the Bagmati River.

 Boudhanath and Swayambhunath

-Boudhanath temple is located about 11 kilometers from the center of Kathmandu in a town called Boudha.
+Boudhanath Stupa is located about 11 kilometres from the centre of Kathmandu in a town called Boudha.
 It is one of the biggest stupas in the world.
 Owing to the presence of a large number of Tibetan refugees and the grand structure of this stupa, around 50 gompas have been constructed in Boudha.